LeonardoRick/one-activity-base-app/README.md

 ### Updates on your project to use this as **template**

+First off all, remember to update this READ.me file, to match info of your project

 #### 1
 > Right click on main package name **com.example.base_app** -> refactor -> rename and change the package name for whatever you want